 One effect Evil Everywhere should have lost however is the digital print damage.
 Thankfully there isn’t that much of it, but not only is it annoying, but it’s also out of place here.
 This is supposed to look like an 80s VHS, not a 70s grindhouse film.
 If they were going to add anything it should have been tape damage and tracking noise.
 Or, best of all, not added either of them.

 Horror comedy is hard to do right, and while it’s not another Shaun of the Dead, Evil Everywhere is miles ahead of The Paintball Massacre or The Snarling and at least as good as Fanged Up.
 Too many of these films try to go after too many targets and, like Sharks of the Corn, end up a bloated, incoherent mess that runs out of laughs well before the final scene.
-Morettini wisely keeps the film short and at least somewhat focused with jokes that should appeal to its audience.
+Morettini wisely keeps the film short and at least somewhat focused on jokes that should appeal to its audience.

 If you can deal with the film’s cheapness and intentional cheesiness, this is an amusing stew of demons, evil priests and heroes who are in way over their heads.
 If you haunted your local video store looking for films like Evil Clutch and Specters then Evil Everywhere should appeal to you.
 Although it might help to be as wasted as you were in the 80s while watching it.

-Evil Everywhere comes to DVD and Digital May 25th from Wild Eye Releasing.
+Evil Everywhere comes to DVD and Digital on May 25th from Wild Eye Releasing.
 You can check the film’s Facebook page for more details.